-The pupil can be artificially enlarged using photomidriasis or through a sphincterotomy procedure.
-Photomidriasis is a similar procedure to pupilloplasty, but takes place around the pupil.
+The pupil can be artificially enlarged using photo mydriasis or a sphincterotomy procedure.
+Photomidriasis is a similar procedure to phalloplasty but takes place around the pupil.

-A sphincterotomy is accomplished by radial Nd: YAG laser cuts of the sphincter muscle (energy 2-4 mJ).
+Radial Nd accomplishes a sphincterotomy: YAG laser cuts the sphincter muscle (energy 2-4 mJ).

-Using a special lens that increases and focuses the thermal energy of the laser, sphincterotomy can also be performed by means of thermal laser burns using 1 W of power, a spot size of 50 μm, and an interaction time of 0.05 s.
+Using a unique lens that increases and focuses the thermal energy of the laser, sphincterotomy can also be performed using thermal laser burns using 1 W of power, a spot size of 50 μm, and an interaction time of 0.05 s.

 In miotic pupils, the laser can be used to enlarge the pupillary area by contracting the collagen fibers of the iris and widening the pupil.
 Applications should first be 200 μm spots of 200-500 mW for 0.1-0.2 seconds.

-It is important to start with very low energy levels and increase power until the desired effect is seen.
+It is essential to start with deficient energy levels and increase power until the desired effect is seen.
 Dark brown irises absorb much more energy than iridescent irides, so the level of treatment must be tailored to the individual patient.

-Applications should be placed in a row peripheral to the pupillary edge and peripheral to the sphincter to avoid inadvertent exposure to the retina when transferring light.
+Applications should be placed in a row peripheral to the pupillary edge and peripheral to the sphincter to avoid accidental exposure to the retina when transferring light.

-If your pupils are small due to inflammation in your eye, you may give long-acting dilating drops (atropine or homatropin) that will make your pupils larger.
+If your pupils are negligible due to inflammation in your eye, you may give long-acting dilating drops (atropine or homatropine) to larger your pupils.

-They look a lot like the drops your eye doctor uses to dilate your eyes during an exam, but they can last up to 2 weeks.
+They look like the drops your eye doctor uses to dilate your eyes during an exam, but they can last up to 2 weeks.

 Prescription or narcotic opioids

-Opioid overdoses can be fatal if left untreated, so anyone with a suspected overdose needs emergency medical attention.
+Opioid overdoses can be fatal if left untreated, so emergency medical attention needs anyone with a suspected overdose.